fleetdm/fleet/docs/development/building-the-code.md

 It's not necessary to use Make to build the code, but using Make allows us to account for cross-platform differences more effectively than the `go build` tool when writing automated tooling.
 Use whichever you prefer.

+Once you're successful in building the code, head to the [development infrastrucutre](../development/development-infrastructure.md) to use the local development Docker Compose infrastructure to run Fleet locally.